CPK Insurance

 Most buyers start with professional liability, general liability, workers’ compensation, and commercial auto.
 For Massachusetts agencies, it is also smart to ask about hired auto and non-owned auto if caregivers drive between patient homes.

-Yes, workers’ compensation is required for Massachusetts businesses with 1 or more employees, though sole proprietors and partners are exempt under the data provided.
+Yes, workers’ compensation is required for Massachusetts businesses with 1 or more employees, though sole proprietors and partners are exempt.

 Yes.
 A small home care agency can request a quote, and the carrier will usually look at caregiver count, service area, travel patterns, and whether you need home care agency insurance in Massachusetts for both liability and auto-related exposures.